Washington Residents: Is Your Privacy Being Invaded by a Hidden Camera, Audio Bug, or GPS Device?

-Of course, this isn’t an all-inclusive list of signs.
+Of course, this is not an all-inclusive list of signs.
 You may also notice that when you turn out the lights that there are small LED lights you never noticed before.
 For cell phones, you may notice marked interference if you stand near a television that is turned on.

-Even if you don’t see any of these signs, that’s not a guarantee that your privacy is secured.
+Even if you don’t see any of these signs, that is not a guarantee that your privacy is secured.
 Contact Spy Catchers immediately on our toll free line, 1-800-373-8726, if you believe that someone may be spying on you.

 Why Would Someone Want to Spy on You?

 We know what you’re thinking.
-You’re just a regular person in Washington.
+You are just a regular person in Washington.
 No one has any reason to spy on you.
 The fact of the matter is that’s just not true.
 There are several reasons that someone may target you.
 The most common reasons are:

 - You’re involved in some kind of legal dispute.
-It doesn’t matter if it’s a divorce, child custody matter, a personal injury lawsuit, a workers’ compensation claim, or other legal matter.
+It does not matter if it’s a divorce, child custody matter, a personal injury lawsuit, a workers’ compensation claim, or other legal matter.
 If there’s another party involved, they could be looking for a way to spy on you.

-- You’re in a bad relationship.
+- You are in a bad relationship.
 Abusive relationships are extremely serious and dangerous matters.
 Technology now plays a role many cases involving intimate partner violence.
 Even if your partner hasn’t been abusive, a suspicious partner could still be spying on you.
-You may not think that’s a big deal because you have nothing to hide, but it’s also often seen as an indicator of more serious problems in the future.
+You may not think that is a big deal because you have nothing to hide, but it’s also often seen as an indicator of more serious problems in the future.